24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 11. BOOK A SUNSET SAILING TRIP

-One of the best things about this sunset tour is the friendly hosts and the views across Diocletians Palace and Marjan Hill against the backdrop of the setting sun – oh and the free-flowing dinks and music.
+One of the best things about this sunset tour is the small group number (ours was just 7) and the views across Diocletian’s Palace and Marjan Hill against the backdrop of the setting sun.
 It is the most enjoyable way to round off your trip!

 12. VISIT COLOURFUL REPUBLIC SQUARE

-While you’re wandering around Split Old Town, it’s worth making a beeline for Republic Square (Trg Republike).
-I thought it was quite beautiful with all the venetian-style colourful buildings, it is a bit like a piazza in Venice!
+While you’re wandering around Split Old Town, it’s worth making a beeline for Republic Square (Trg Republike), it’s quite beautiful with even more pastel venetian-style buildings, similar to a piazza in Venice!

 13. TRY ICECREAM AT EMILIANA